catherineloesch/project4-react-frontend/README.md

 - the deliverables for this project were issued on: 26/05/2023

-  - a project proposal was to be submitted and approved by the instructional team before moving on to coding phase of the project
+  - a project proposal was to be submitted and approved by the instructional team before moving to coding phase of the project
   - the proposal was to include:
     - a description of the project
     - an ERD of models (Entity relationship diagram)